Promotion of Graduate Education

 At the ECU General Council meeting in Amsterdam, November 2009, the importance of the GREEN PAPER (second draft) in relation to EAC’s Model GEP Curriculum was widely discussed.
 It was emphasised that this Model would serve as an important pillar in the anticipated CEN process for chiropractic.
 Therefore, the Executive Council of the ECU asked each of the ECU member nations to undertake national consultation of the second draft of the GREEN PAPER.
 The ECU EC then asked the EAC Department of Academic Affairs to develop a short questionnaire for the purposes of the national consultation process.

-Survey concerning the GREEN PAPER completed by all ECU member nations by March 11, 2010.
+Survey concerning the GREEN PAPER completed by ECU member nations by March 11, 2010.

-This e-questionnaire was sent to all ECU member nations and finally completed by all ECU member nations by March 11, 2010.
+This e-questionnaire was sent to all ECU member nations and finally completed by ECU member nations by March 11, 2010, with a refresh completed in 2016.